plindman/experiments/README.md

 root/
 - init.sh # Create common things e.g. the experiments network - run once when you begin - remember to chmod +x it ├── services/
-│   ├── database/ # Database service (e.g., PostgreSQL)
+│   ├── database-postgresql/ # Database service (e.g., PostgreSQL) see https://github.com/plindman/experiments-database-postgresql
-│   │   ├── docker-compose.yml │ │ ├── .env # Environment variables for the database
+│   │   ├── README.md # Documentation
-│   │   ├── README.md # Documentation for the database service
+│   │   ├── run.sh # Script to run the service
-│   │   └── (other files related to the database service) │   ├── logging/ # Logging service (e.g., ELK stack)
+│   │   └── (other files related to the database service) │   ├── reporting-superset/ # Data and visualization (e.g., Apache Superset) see https://github.com/plindman/experiments-apache-superset
-│   │   ├── docker-compose.yml
-│   │   ├── .env # Environment variables for the logging service
+│   │   ├── README.md # Documentation
-│   │   ├── README.md # Documentation for the logging service
+│   │   ├── run.sh # Script to run the service
-│   │   └── (other files related to the logging service) │   ├── shared/ # Shared services used across experiments
+│   │   └── (other files related to the logging service) └── experiments/
-│   │   ├── docker-compose.yml
-│   │   ├── .env # Environment variables for shared services
-│   │   ├── README.md # Documentation for shared services
-│   │   └── (other files related to shared services)
-│   └── (other services)
-└── experiments/
 │   ├── experiment_1/ # First experiment
-│   │   ├── docker-compose.yml
-│   │   ├── .env # Environment variables for this experiment
 │   │   ├── README.md # Documentation for experiment 1
+│   │   ├── run.sh # Script to run the experiment - starts needed services
 │   │   └── (other files related to experiment 1)
 │   ├── experiment_2/ # Second experiment
-│   │   ├── docker-compose.yml
-│   │   ├── .env # Environment variables for this experiment
 │   │   ├── README.md # Documentation for experiment 2
+│   │   ├── run.sh # Script to run the experiment - starts needed services
 │   │   └── (other files related to experiment 2)
 │   └── (other experiments)